Diving in the Red Sea: 10 Best Dive Sites

 This isn't to say divers should now completely steer clear, as this is the nearest base to the multitude of sites in the Red Sea's Straits of Gubal.

 Experienced divers, though, are better off booking a liveaboard holiday starting from here rather than staying at a resort and taking dive trips to the nearer reefs, which tend to be both the most damaged and the most crowded.

-For divers that want a trip that combines both diving and Luxor’s glut of historic sites, the resorts of Hurghada and El Gouna remain the closest and easiest option, with Luxor within day-tripping tour distance.
+For divers that want a trip that combines both a few days of diving and some time exploring Luxor's glut of historic sites, the resorts of Hurghada and El Gouna remain the closest and easiest option, with Luxor within day-tripping tour distance for sightseeing.

 Marsa Alam: For Diving the Deep South Sites

 Marsa Alam has long been known among experienced divers as one of the Red Sea's best dive bases, thanks to being the closest town to the dive sites of Egypt's "deep south," such as the Fury Shoals.